Band of the Fighting Irish: Music

 Robert F. Obrien, director from 1952 to 1986, introduced "Damhsa Bua" to the Notre Dame Band's repertoire.
-"Damhsa Bua" is a victory clog and is played after every victory.
+"Damhsa Bua" is a victory clog and is played after every victory and after every Notre Dame touchdown.

 Kenneth Dye, the current Director of Bands for the University of Notre Dame, composed and added "Celtic Chant" to the Notre Dame Band's repertoire.
 "Celtic Chant" has since become a popular feature of the pre-game routine played at football games.